modalitysystems/modalitysoftware-docs/twa/PowerBIAppsAdminInstallGuide.md

-# How to Install Teamwork Analytics Reports in your Organization
+# How to Install Teamwork Analytics PowerBI Apps in your Organization

 The Teamwork Analytics Power BI apps are pre-made packs of reports, graphs and charts, designed to be populated with data from the Teamwork Analytics backend service.
 The reports are available for free from Microsoft [AppSource](https://appsource.microsoft.com/en-gb/marketplace/apps?search=Modality%20Systems%20Teamwork%20Analytics&page=1&product=power-bi).
 Users in your organization are required to have a [Power BI Pro license](https://docs.microsoft.com/en-us/power-bi/service-features-license-type) to view the reports.